ceharvs/transplant2mongo/README.md

 ### Jupyter Notebook

-An example Jupyter notebook, [Quick_Query_Introduction.ipynb](https://github.com/ceharvs/transplant2mongo/blob/master/Quick_Query_Introduction.ipynb), can be used for analysis and to get started with queries and generating statistical analysis and graphics.
+An example Jupyter notebook, [query-samples.ipynb](https://github.com/ceharvs/transplant2mongo/blob/master/query-examples.ipynb), can be used for analysis and to get started with queries and generating statistical analysis and graphics.

 Launch Jupyter Notebooks by running

 ```
-jupyter notebook Quick_Query_Introduction.ipynb
+jupyter notebook query-examples.ipynb
 ```

 from the command line within the directory `transplant2mongo`.
 This should open a web browser where you can click to open the file.